WestleyR/gpack/README.md

 _**NOTES:**_

- 1. `gpack` is installed in the users home directory, no root or sudo requiered.
+ 1. `gpack` is installed in the users home directory, so that user should install it.
+No root or sudo required.
- 2. Make sure you download Gpack using `git`, (dont download zip) otherwise Gpack cant update itself.
+ 2. Make sure you download gpack using `git`, (dont download zip) otherwise gpack cant update itself.

 ### Setting up your environment